beancount/docs/docs/external_contributions.md

 [<span class="underline">w1ndy/beancount\_balexpr</span>](https://github.com/w1ndy/beancount_balexpr) (Di Weng): A plugin that provides "balance expressions" to be run against the Beancount entries, as a Custom directive.
 See [<span class="underline">this thread</span>](https://groups.google.com/d/msgid/beancount/cdcf2cc7-8061-4f69-ae6a-c82564463652n%40googlegroups.com?utm_medium=email&utm_source=footer).

 [<span class="underline">autobean.narration</span>](https://git.io/autobean.narration) (Archimedes Smith): Allows to annotate each posting in a concise way by populating per-posting narration metadata from inline comments.

+[<span class="underline">autobean.sorted</span>](https://github.com/SEIAROTg/autobean/): Checks that transactions are in non-descending order in each file.
+Helps identifying misplaced or misdated directives, by warning on those directives not following a non-descending order by date in the file.

 Tools<a id="tools"></a>
 -----------------------